chrisbodger/veincam2019/Administration/Project/CONOPS.md

 After recieving incredibly positive feedback during the final presentation of VeinCam, from both educational and medical professional's alike, the decision was made to continue the VeinCam project into 2019.
 The vision for this next phase of development is to produce commercially-viable DIY kits that remains affordable and convenient to market to educators for construction and development within a classroom environment.

-There will be two iterations of the VeinCam kit: VeinCam and VeinCam Plus.
+Dependent on software performance testing to be performed towards the end of the project, two iterations of the VeinCam kit are planned: VeinCam and VeinCam Plus.

 ### Value Proposition
 Our VeinCam device will help students better understand the human body by augmenting visualisation of upper limb veins.
 It will provide students with an interactive expereience and fun way to learn about the venous sites of the body.
 At an educational level, this has never been done before as commerically available products with similar capabilites are far beyond a price point that would be considered by educators.
 Our value proposition is to provide this experience and funcionality at a fraction of the cost.